 Batakanizo Renata, ETSK student (in her own words).

 I am a quiet girl who likes to spend time with my best friends sharing ideas on different topics.
-I am also a responsible person who dislikes to see anything go wrong.
+I am also a responsible person who dislikes seeing anything go wrong.
 I like reading and writing novels about discovery.

 In 2010 I came to study at ETSK.
-It was the first year for the school to admit the advanced level students, and I joined with other school mates.
+It was the first year for the school to admit the advanced level students, and I joined with other schoolmates.
 I myself went into computer science because I wanted to be a technician and had found computer science was where I fit.
-We were few students compared to the following years, but the school played a very big role in our studies and tried to give everything it had to help us out, by providing labs, internet and providing good teachers.
+We were few students compared to the following years, but the school played a very big role in our studies and tried to give everything it had to help us out, by providing labs, the internet, and providing good teachers.

-Theogene Hategekimana ETSK Dean of Studies (Based on Interview)
+Theogene Hategekimana ETSK School Manager (Based on Interview)

-“Theogene is 36 years old and a genocide survivor.
-He is one our most determined teachers and strives hard to work with the teachers of the school as a team.
+“Theogene is 39 years old and a genocide survivor.
+He works hard with the teachers of the school as a team.
 He knows how to solve problems and his great desire is to provide a high quality of education, especially for poor children.
-He loves seeing all the success that the school is having, along with a very well-known name ,based on the success of the students.
+He loves seeing all the success that the school is having, along with a very well-known name, based on the success of the students.
 And he is proud that the government chooses ETSK teachers to grade the national exams for Rwanda.
 He is particularly excited about all the new technology that the school has recently installed.

-Theogene is married to Yvonnne, who was raised by Father Herman at the Hameau des Jeunes, and they live in one of the school’s houses with their four-year-old twin girls.
-He hopes to be able to buy a house when his school loan is re-paid.”
+Theogene is married to Yvonne, who was raised by Father Herman at the Hameau des Jeunes, and they live in one of the school’s houses with their twin girls.
+He hopes to be able to buy a house when his school loan is repaid.”

 Cyprien NSAIMANA Teacher computer science (In his own words)